As your belly expands along with the rest of you, wearing your old underwear will become increasingly difficult.

 If this is your first pregnancy, you may never have even considered pregnancy panties before.
 But like non-maternity underwear, there are more than a few options.
 Do a little research before you stock up to make sure your choice fits your lifestyle.

-While not the most flattering styles, these are great for women wanting more support and coverage, or for during winter when you don’t want an exposed bit of belly getting cold.
+While not the most flattering styles, these are great for women wanting more support and full coverage, or during winter when you don’t want an exposed bit of belly getting cold.
 They’re best for bigger bumps or preventing chafing if you don’t like the feeling of your belly against the rest of your clothing.

 This style is a lot prettier and may even pass as a regular pair of panties when you’re not pregnant.
 Low-rise underwear is more lightweight and stays out of your way, but may not work for women who want the coverage and support of something sturdier.
 These styles are great for the earlier months and are often less visible under clothing.